[TourBox Tutorial] How to Assign Macro Commands?

 Watch the video below to learn how to effortlessly achieve consistent batch color adjustments in Lightroom Classic using macros.

-To create a GROUP, you can click on the ellipsis icon on the right side of a macro in the Macro List and select "Create a GROUP" from the dropdown menu.
-This will turn the macro into a parent set, with the actions you create becoming its subsets.
+To create a GROUP, click on the ellipsis icon next to the macro in the macro list, then select "Create a GROUP" from the dropdown menu.
+This turns the macro into a parent set, with your created actions becoming its subsets.

 how to create group in tourbox